-The vast concentration of Biology will give you a broader intellectual experience and helps you prepare for graduate and professional students.
+The vast concentration in Biology will give you a broader intellectual experience and helps you prepare for graduate and professional students.
 Having a degree in biology will also help improve your project skills from research to investigation to analysis and communication.

 Research and Quantitative Skills